tayharvey/cup2gram/README.md

 <br />
 # Cup2Gram Chrome extension
 ## Issue Description
 The user needed a solution for converting recipe ingredient quantities in the browser.
-When using American recipes, quantities listed in cups needed to be converted to metric equivalents.
+When using American recipes, quantities listed in cups or imperial quantities needed to be converted to metric equivalents.
 Existing tools required user input for each individual quantity, a tedious process that led to user frustration.
 ## Desired Functionality
 The user wanted the ability to view a recipe in the browser with the ingredient quantities converted automatically.
 ## Solution Documentation